bacalhau-project/bacalhau/docs/examples/workload-onboarding/custom-containers/index.md

 EOC
 ```

-Next, the Dockerfile adds the script and sets the entrypoint.
+Next, the Dockerfile adds the script and sets the entry point.

 ```python